hyperledger/indy-node/docs/source/installation-and-configuration.md

 ```

 ##### Add Validator Node to Ledger
-On your `indy-cli` machine, if you are not still on the `indy-cli` prompt, you will need to return to it.
+On your `indy-cli` machine, if you are not still on the `indy-cli-rs` prompt, you will need to return to it.
 To get back to where you were, type `indy-cli --config <path_to_cfg>/cliconfig.json`, connect to the network pool, designate the wallet to use (using the same wallet key as before), and enter the DID that was returned earlier, when you typed `did new seed` (then enter your seed) for your Steward user:

 ```
-ubuntu@cli$ indy-cli --config <path_to_cfg>/cliconfig.json
+ubuntu@cli$ indy-cli-rs --config <path_to_cfg>/cliconfig.json
 indy> pool connect buildernet
 indy> wallet open buildernet_wallet key=<wallet_key>
 indy> did use <your_steward_DID>